A Labuan Bajo trip is probably not the first thing that comes to your mind when you think of Indonesia, right?

 When to go to Labuan Bajo?

 The rainy season is from January to March.
 While you’d miss all the tourists, you may miss all the attractions too.
 July- August is the most touristy, and it’s also hot as hell so avoid it too.
-Best time to visit Komodo is between April and June when the temperatures are moderately warm, and the tourist crowds are manageable.
-September – December is the second best option with slightly more rainy days.
+The best time to visit Komodo is between April and June when the temperatures are moderately warm, and the tourist crowds are manageable.
+September – December is the second-best option with slightly more rainy days.